Bagna Cauda Day – Asti

 In all participating restaurants, Consorzio dell’Asti, whose aim is to safeguard, enhance and promote the Asti DOCG wine, presents the new Barbera d’Asti DOCG Secco, a dry spumante that can be paired with entrées, salumi, cheese, white meat, fish, crustaceans and, obviously, bagna cauda.

-Both in restaurants and via Bagna Cà, bagna cauda can be served in three different variations, signalled by a light: red for the traditional one (with garlic, anchovies, olive oil, butter), yellow for the mild one, and green for the bagna cauda with no garlic.
+Both in restaurants and via Bagna Cà, bagna cauda can be served in three different variations, signaled by a light: red for the traditional one (with garlic, anchovies, olive oil, butter), yellow for the mild one, and green for the bagna cauda with no garlic.

-For €25 only, participants get 1 portion of bagna cauda, the original Bagna Cauda Day bib “tovAGLIOlone” (aglio means garlic in Italian), a handbook with recipes and history of this delicious dish, and an after-bagna cauda bag, with “Now kiss me” toothpaste, magnesium, grappa and chocolate.
+The ticket includes 1 portion of bagna cauda, the original Bagna Cauda Day bib “tovAGLIOlone” (aglio means garlic in Italian), a handbook with recipes and history of this delicious dish, and an after-bagna cauda bag, with “Now kiss me” toothpaste, magnesium, grappa and chocolate.

 To be confirmed – one of the most successful events of the past editions was the flash mob “Barbera Kiss”, taking place at midnight on Friday and Saturday night when. after dinner, bagna cauda lovers were sharing a “dangerous” garlic-kiss in Piazza San Secondo, Piazza Medici, or in all participating venues.

 Plus: “Glorius Ending” with a traditional cooked egg in a “fujot” (a Piedmontese terracotta pan) accompanied by a sprinkle of white truffle.

 We kindly recommend to check on the website or on the event’s facebook page for any possible change of dates or program